CKFM-FM

-CKFM-FM (99.9 Virgin Radio) is a Canadian radio station, broadcasting on 99.9 MHz in Toronto, Ontario.
+CKFM-FM (99.9 FM 99.9 Virgin Radio) is a Canadian radio station in Toronto, Ontario.
 The station is owned by Bell Media.
-The station airs a Top 40/CHR format, and is the flagship of Canada's "Virgin Radio" stations.
+The station airs a contemporary hit radio format, and is the flagship of Canada's "Virgin Radio" stations.
 CKFM's studios are located at 250 Richmond Street West in the Entertainment District, while its transmitter is located at the top of the CN Tower.

+CKFM can be heard as far north as Gravenhurst, Ontario, as far east as Brighton, Ontario, as far west as Ingersoll, Ontario and as far south as Rochester, New York.

 History

 Early years

-The station was launched in 1938 by the Rogers Radio Broadcasting Co.
+The station was launched in 1938, by the Rogers Radio Broadcasting Co.
 Ltd. (operated by Ted Rogers Sr., the father of the founder of Rogers Communications, as experimental FM station VE9AK.
-The station went off the air between 1942 and 1945 due to the war.
-It began broadcasting at 99.9 FM in 1947 as CFRB-FM, a simulcast of CFRB.
+The station went off the air between 1942 and 1945, due to the war.
+It began broadcasting at 99.9 FM in 1947, as CFRB-FM, a simulcast of CFRB.
 Rogers Radio Broadcasting eventually became known as Standard Broadcasting, which was acquired by Argus Corporation in 1948.

 In April 1961, the complete simulcast was dropped, in favour of some unique programming.

 In April 1963, the station changed its call letters to CKFM-FM.
 All CFRB programming was discontinued.
 The station adopted an easy listening and MOR format, which lasted for many years and was very successful in ratings (a 1974 Billboard magazine article claimed the station had the most listeners in the 25-to-34-year-old age group of any Canadian radio station, AM or FM).
 During this time period, CKFM carried a few specialty shows, including a Sunday evening reggae program.
 Towards the latter part of the 1980s, CKFM transitioned towards a more younger-targeting adult contemporary format.